superruzafa/visual-elixir-reference/content/en/functions/List/update_at-3.md

 {{< signature >}}

-Returns a list with an updated value at the specified `index`.
+Returns a list where its `index`-th element is updated according ta function `fun`.

 If `index` is out of bounds, the original list is returned.

 {{< figure src="images/functions/List/update_at-3.svg" >}}